azavea/azavea-branding-guide/_pages/identity/fellowships.md

 ### Elevator pitch
 This is a generalized description of the Azavea Open Source Fellowship program and can stand alone in communications.

+{% include copy-paste.html
->The Azavea Open Source Fellowship Program is a 12-week professional training fellowship that matches software engineering fellows with open source projects at Azavea.
+  description = "The Azavea Open Source Fellowship Program is a 12-week professional training fellowship that matches software engineering fellows with open source projects at Azavea."
+%}

 ### Tagline
 The tagline should either be used in combination with the program name or with the elevator pitch.
 This ensures brand association with the shortened description.

+{% include copy-paste.html
->Software engineering and design professional training fellowship that matches fellows with open source projects.
+  description = "Software engineering and design professional training fellowship that matches fellows with open source projects."
+%}

 ## Azavea Summer of Maps
 Always write “Azavea Summer of Maps" in title case.
 View the [Azavea Summer of Maps website](http://www.summerofmaps.com/) for more information about the program, including completed project descriptions.